On this page Gran Cuvée Blanc de Blancs — €16.99

 Buy the DOCG Valdobbiadene for a special occasion.
 The extra three euros over the Rosé buy a meaningful quality jump when the moment calls for it.

-In practice: if you’re choosing between the three, skip the Gran Cuvée and put the €8 toward the Rosé.
-You won’t miss it.
+If you’re choosing between the three: skip the Gran Cuvée and put the €8 toward the Rosé.